 If you receive NDIS funding, the way you pay for the support received through HCA Home will depend on how your NDIS funding is managed.
 It will be either NDIA-managed, plan-managed or self-managed.
 This is how they differ:

 HCA Home will negotiate all terms with you (or your representative) and arrange payment with the NDIA directly.

-HCA Home will negotiate all terms with you (or your representative) and arrange payment with you.
+HCA Home will negotiate all terms with you (or your representative) and arrange payment with you via the portal.